serenachen0/Capstone/SeqRep/unirep_restructured/Migration_and_Update_Roadmap.md

 | **Initialization Seeding** | Global via `tf.set_random_seed()` | Per-operation via initializer seeds | Better control over randomness |
 | **Parameter Naming** | Often used positional parameters | Requires named parameters | More explicit, less error-prone |
 | **Categorical Sampling** | `tf.distributions.Categorical()` | `tf.random.categorical()` | API reorganization |

+#### 4. Stacked mLSTM Cell Implementation

+In the original implementation, `mLSTMCellStackNPY` (**lines 301-390**) creates a stack of mLSTM cells with residual connections and dropout support.
+We refactor this to work with our new cell architecture and the TensorFlow 2.x API.

+The stacked mLSTM cell creates a vertical stack of individual mLSTM cells where:

+- Each cell processes the output from the previous cell
+- State information is maintained separately for each layer
+- Optional residual connections allow information to skip layers
+- Dropout can be applied between layers during training

+This completes our cell architecture implementation, making us ready to move to the model level in Entry 3.

 ### Explanation